manasayedire/converter/README.md

 | Metrics & Monitoring  | Winston, Prometheus                  |
 | Performance Monitoring| Web Vitals                           |

----
 ## Reasoning for choosing the stack

+**Frontend:**
 - **React:** Selected for its modular component structure, extensive library ecosystem, and active community, making it well-suited for scalable and maintainable modern UIs.
 - **Vite:** Chosen for its fast development server and optimized build process, greatly enhancing developer productivity and reducing build times compared to traditional tools.
 - **Adobe React Spectrum:** Provides accessible, visually consistent, and production-ready UI components, ensuring a polished and standards-compliant user interface.
+- **react-intl:** Provides powerful internationalization features, making it straightforward to support multiple languages and locales in the frontend.
+- **Web Vitals:** Integrated to monitor and improve key frontend performance metrics, directly enhancing user experience and SEO.

+**Backend:**
 - **Node.js & Express:** Node.js delivers a performant, event-driven runtime for server-side JavaScript, while Express offers a minimal, flexible framework for building robust REST APIs efficiently.
+- **Winston:** Used for structured, configurable backend logging, aiding in effective debugging and monitoring of application events.
+- **Prometheus:** Supports robust metrics collection and monitoring, enabling observability and alerting for backend services.

+**End-to-end testing:**
 - **Playwright:** Enables comprehensive end-to-end testing across all major browsers and devices, ensuring consistent user experience and application reliability.

+**Containerization and Code Quality**
 - **Docker & Docker Compose:** Facilitate containerization and orchestration, making development, testing, and deployment consistent and reproducible across different environments.
 - **ESLint & Prettier:** Maintain code quality and consistent formatting, helping to prevent bugs and improve long-term maintainability.
-- **react-intl:** Provides powerful internationalization features, making it straightforward to support multiple languages and locales in the frontend.
-- **Web Vitals:** Integrated to monitor and improve key frontend performance metrics, directly enhancing user experience and SEO.
-- **Winston:** Used for structured, configurable backend logging, aiding in effective debugging and monitoring of application events.
-- **Prometheus:** Supports robust metrics collection and monitoring, enabling observability and alerting for backend services.

----

 ## Directory Structure